-Canon 1300D versus Canon T6i
+Canon 1300D vs T6i

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were officially introduced, respectively, in March 2016 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the T6i provides 24 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the T6i provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is somewhat larger (2 percent) than the Canon 1300D.
 Moreover, the T6i is markedly heavier (14 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the T6i are weather-sealed.